International9/Quake-Unity-Movement/README.md

 if you'd like more details about normal calculation in unity you can check it out here: https://docs.unity3d.com/ScriptReference/RaycastHit-normal.html

-luckily - this only happens on walls in the function FlyMove, so if you're using a gameobject with a mesh collider it shouldn't give out any little errors at all. as such - primitive colliders work very well and smooth and shouldn't have any problems.
+luckily - this only happens on walls in the function FlyMove, so if you're using a gameobject with a mesh collider as a floor for example it shouldn't give out any errors at all.

+as such - primitive colliders still work the best with the controller and shouldn't have any problems.

 if there are any issues please report them so i could invastigate, thanks!